kirandash/django/scrum_board_project/readme.md

 3. Add `corsheaders` to list of `INSTALLED_APPS` in project settings file.
 4. Add `'corsheaders.middleware.CorsMiddleware','django.middleware.common.CommonMiddleware',` to list of MIDDLEWARE in project settings.file.
 They correspond to a filter that’ll intercept all of our application’s requests and apply CORS logic to them.
 5. Add `CORS_ORIGIN_ALLOW_ALL = True` to project settings file.
 Since we’re working full localhost, we’ll disable the CORS feature.

+## 9. Selectors - UI
+Check: scrum_board_ui

+## 10. Editing Data
+### 10.1 Intro
+1. Get Cards: GET request to url /mainboard/cards - Already Implemented.
+To implement:
+2. Creating a Card: POST request to url /mainboard/cards
+3. Updating a Card: PUT request to url /mainboard/cards/2
+4. Delete a Card: DELETE request to url /mainboard/cards/3
+5. Getting a Card: GET request to url /mainboard/cards/4

+### 10.2 Saving new Cards with POST
+1. For saving new Cards we will need 2 classes from Django:
+    - ViewSets
+    - Router
+2. Currently our api code at: mainboard/api.py has 2 classes ListApi and CardApi, which are extended from ListAPIView.
+ListAPIView currently handles only GET request.
+To add all other request types we can manyally add views for POST, DELETE etc. But better way is to generate all the views automatically using ModalViewSet.
+3. **ModelViewSet**: It's a set of Model Views.
+An alternate way to create all views (GET, POST, DELETE etc) for APIs.
+Instead of creating the views manually.
+5. mainboard/api.py: Modify the List and Card APIs using ModelViewSet
+6. mainboard/urls.py: for configuring the URLs, use **router** from restframework.
+It helps us generate url mapping for all views (GET, POST, DELETE etc) in a better or easy way.
+7. After adding the code, restart the server and reload the API at: http://127.0.0.1:8000/mainboard/cards/.
+Note: Now along with GET option, we also have POST option if we scroll down the page.
+8. Visit: http://127.0.0.1:8000/mainboard/lists/1/ to see PUT and DELETE options as well for individual list and card item.